Umer-Iftikhar/E-commerce/docs/Authentication.md

 ## Refresh Token Rotation
 Every refresh operation:
 1. Validates the refresh token.
-2. Revokes the old token.
+2. Revokes the previous refresh token before issuing a replacement.
 3. Generates a new refresh token.
 4. Generates a new access token.
 5. Stores the new refresh token.